-WHEREAS, the Third District Court of Appeal held the City was preempted by Florida law from imposing its own fines for violations of short-term rental restrictions, and since the City's fine structure exceeded those established by Chapter 162, Florida Statutes, the City's fines were thus unlawful; and
+WHEREAS, on September 23, 2020, the Third District Court of Appeal in City of Miami Beach vs. Nichols, held the City was preempted by Florida law from imposing its own fines for violations of short-term rental restrictions in City Code Sections 142-905(b)(5) and 142-1111, and since the City's fine structure exceeded those established by Chapter 162, Florida Statutes, the City's fines were unlawful; and

-WHEREAS, significantly, the Third District's ruling was limited to the City's fines and did not address the validity of the City's short-term rental restrictions themselves; and
+WHEREAS, significantly, the Third District's ruling was limited to the City's fines and did not find that the City's short-term rental restrictions themselves were unlawful; the Court further expressly upheld the severability of the fines from the remainder of the City's short-term rental regulations, thus confirming the validity of all remaining provisions in the City's short-term rental laws; and

-WHEREAS, the City continues to have a substantial interest in maintaining the aesthetics, character and tranquility of its residential neighborhoods, in conjunction with regulating the flow of traffic and impacts of transient rentals and occupancy, which important governmental interests remain directly advanced by the City's short-term rental regulations; and
+WHEREAS, the City continues to have a substantial interest in maintaining the aesthetics, character and tranquility of its residential neighborhoods, in conjunction with regulating the flow of traffic and impacts of transient rentals and occupancy, which important governmental interests remain directly advanced by the City's short-term rental regulations; and of conforming the fines set forth therein to those dictated by the Court's order, as set forth above.
+In this regard, it is important to note that the amendments will merely substitute the City's existing fines for those provided in Chapter 162, Florida Statutes (and delete the corresponding restriction on the Special Master's inability to waive or reduce said fines); and